Name: Income Blueprint X by Kory Pearman.

 Income Blueprint X in a nutshell:

-It’s an email marketing crash course.
+It’s an email marketing crash course (here’s mine, it’s free).
 The basic: create a squeeze page, funnel traffic, capture emails and send promotions.
 The rest of the stuff revolves around small things like pitching CPA offers for “instant cash” and ways to build the list.

 The ironic thing about this program is that it’s actually not wrong in what it recommends.
 It’s right on a lot of fronts, but it’s so basic that a lot of fine and VERY important details are missed and this is going to hurt beginners in my opinion.
 Whether this is missed on purpose or by accident, it’s still going to be a key to knowing if you’re to succeed using this idea.